joaquindev/dotfiles/README.md

 dotfiles
 ========

-My set of vim, zsh, git, and tmux configuration files
+This repository is going to host my set of vim, zsh, git, and tmux configuration files.
+Right now it only have the .vimrc file tough.